How to Improve LinkedIn Profile

 7. Check On Spelling and Grammar Mistakes

-Professional documents must always be proofread, so does your LinkedIn profile.
-Therefore, exclude all the grammatical and spelling errors by checking all the texts thoroughly.
+Professional documents must always be proofread, and so does your LinkedIn profile.
+Therefore, exclude all grammatical and spelling errors by checking all the texts thoroughly.

 Always consider your account as an application document, which demands making the latest updates and changes, as well as applying to resume writing services if necessary.